Hiatus Periods Sample Clauses

 Hiatus Periods.
 The Producer may schedule hiatus periods provided that such hiatus is not longer than twenty-one (21) calendar days and provided that both the Member and the Union have received written notice not less than fourteen (14) calendar days prior to the commencement of such a hiatus period.

-Hiatus Periods. (a) Hiatus means a planned, unpaid stoppage of work for a period of three (3) or more work days.
+Hiatus Periods.
+Hiatus means a planned, unpaid stoppage of work for a period of three (3) or more work days.

 Related to Hiatus Periods

-• Meal Periods (a) Meal periods shall be scheduled as closely as possible to the middle of the workday.
-The length of the meal period shall be not less than thirty (30) minutes and not more than sixty (60) minutes.
+• Meal Periods (a) Meal periods shall be scheduled as close as possible to the middle of the scheduled hours of work.
+The length of the meal period shall be agreed to at the local level and shall be not less than 30 minutes nor more than 60 minutes. (b) An employee shall be entitled to take their meal period away from the workstation.
+Where this cannot be done, the meal period shall be considered as time worked.

 • Break Periods There will be no rest periods, organized coffee breaks or other non-working time established during working hours.
 Individual coffee containers will be permitted at the employee’s work location.
-Where 4/10s are being worked there shall be a morning and an afternoon coffee break.

 • Probationary Periods Employees transferring to a different title will serve a six (6) calendar month probationary period.
 In the event the probationary period is not satisfactorily completed, the affected employee shall be returned to Job Bank assignment and the employee’s “bumping”, layoff or transfer rights under the Agreement or other applicable authority shall be restored to the same extent such rights existed prior to the employee taking the probationary position.
 Upon the affected employee’s first such return to the Job Bank, the employee shall be entitled to remain in the Job Bank for the greater of ten (10) business days, or the duration of the applicable Job Bank period, as determined under Article I, paragraph 2, that remained as of the date the employee began in the probationary position.
 The rate of compensation for the remainder of the employee’s time in the Job Bank will be the same as the rate in effect as of the employee’s last day in the probationary position.
 Return to the Job Bank terminates the employee’s work in the probationary assignment and, therefore, time served following the return to the Job Bank shall not be construed to count toward the completion of the probationary period.